-- Part-time students usually take two years to complete the master (and three years for pre-master plus master).
+Part-time students usually take two years to complete the master (instead of one year), and three years for pre-master plus master.
 However, a higher or lower study tempo is also negotiable.

 Short overview of Philosophy of Humanity and Culture

-- Small-scale working methods with a great deal of interaction with your fellow students and teachers.
+- Profit from small-scale working methods with a great deal of interaction, which enables in-depth analysis and discussion with fellow students and lecturers.

 Interested in the Philosophy of Humanity and Culture track?